msrosenberg/ImpactFactor/excluded impact factors.md

 * PageRank
   * Chen, P., H. Xie, S. Maslov, and S. Render (2007) Finding scientific gems with Googles PageRank algorithm.
     Journal of Informetrics 1(1):8-15.

+## Requires evalution of focal author's time devoted to researcher
+* *v*-index
+  * Vaidya, J.S.
+(2005) V-index: A fairer index to quantify an individual's research output capacity.
+BMJ 331:1339.

+## Requires evaluation of journal quality in some manner
+* Mikhailov, O.V.
+(2012) A new citation index for researchers.
+Herald of the Russian Academy of Sciences 82(5):403-405.

+## Requires evaluation and comparison of coauthors
+* *h<sub>bar</sub>
+  * Hirsch, J.E.
+(2010) An index to quantify an individual's scientific output that takes into account the effect of multiple coauthorship.
+Scientometrics 85:741-754.

+* *h<sub>&alpha;</sub>*
+  * Hirsch, J.E.
+(2019) hα: An index to quantify an individual’s scientific leadership.
+Scientometrics 118:673-686.

+## Requires comparison to a set of publications beyond the focal author
+* Gh
+  * Xu, F., W.B.
+Liu, and J. Mingers (2015) New journal classification methods based on the global h-index.
+  * Information Processing and Management 51(2):50-61.